SAC-Opt: Semantic Anchors for Iterative Correction in Optimization Modeling: Experiments

 \subsection{Case Study}

-To demonstrate how SAC-Opt performs iterative semantic correction in practice, we present a representative example from the \textit{cutting stock} problem in the ComplexOR dataset.
+To demonstrate how SAC-Opt performs iterative semantic correction, we present an example from problem \textit{cutting stock} in the ComplexOR dataset.
 We focus on a constraint anchor: \textit{``Each pattern j should generate rolls with widths that fit within the RollWidth''}.
 As shown in Figure~\ref{figure:case-study}, SAC-Opt begins by generating an initial code snippet for this anchor, with the error flag initialized to ``''.
 It then produces a new natural language description of the code's semantics as the reconstructed anchor and compares it against the original anchor.
 In this example, the generated description correctly summarizes the faulty code implementation logic but fails to capture the original intent of the anchor, prompting the error flag to update to \textit{Yes}.
 SAC-Opt then enters its anchor-guided correction loop, where new code is generated, reconstructed, and re-verified until the semantic mismatch is resolved.
-Once alignment is achieved, the error flag switches to \textit{No}, signaling successful correction.
+Once alignment is achieved, the error flag switches to \textit{No}, signaling successful correction. \begin{AIbox}{A Case Study of Iterative Correction} \lstset{style=highlightCodeError} {\bf Iteration 0.
+Initialize the code of the constraint:} {